 The following GST information will no longer be required:

 - G10 Capital purchases

 - G11 Non-capital purchases

 If your annual GST turnover is less than $10 million, you will be transitioned to Simpler BAS reporting from 1 July 2017.
-Simpler BAS will not affect how other taxes are reported (eg PAYG income tax instalments or PAYG tax withheld), or how often you submit your BAS.
+Simpler BAS will not affect how other taxes are reported (eg PAYG income tax instalments or PAYG tax withheld), or how often you submit it.

-You still need to keep records, such as invoices, as proof of any claims you make in your BAS and income tax return lodgments.
-Subject to eligibility, small businesses registering from 19 January 2017 have the option to use Simpler BAS immediately.
+You still need to keep records, such as invoices, as proof of any claims you make in your BAS and income tax return lodgements.
+Subject to eligibility, small businesses registering from 19 January 2017 have the option to use it immediately

 Visit the ATO website to view a small video for further information.